artkuznet/ldb-to-lvl/README.md

 java -jar ldb-to-lvl.jar BasicRoom.ldb
 ```

-Please wait until all meshes have been calculated, this may take a few minutes.
+Please wait until all the meshes are calculated, it may take a few minutes.

 ### Try using options to prevent some errors:
 * `--skip-join-polygons` - do not join coplanar polygons